tib-baseball-softball/Berlin-Skylarks-iOS/README.md

 Contact info: app@tib-baseball.de

-______
+## Development History

-Please note: I am not a programmer.
-This project represents my learning experience to coding and iOS development as a complete beginner.
-So please do not expect anything refined.
-However, I still aim to create a working and functional app at some point in the future.
+- Started as a learning project into Programming in general as a complete beginner - therefore very different standards of code quality present.

-______
+## Roadmap

-So, let the potatoes begin! 🥔
+- Mostly feature complete and not under active development at the moment, maintenance releases for new iOS versions.